LeonardsonCC/scrips.nvim/README.md

-# Scrips
+# scrips.nvim
-A plugin that just runs the current file or selection in shell.
+Yep, this is just scrips without the `t`.
+I know, it's dumb.

+## What this plugin can do for me?
+At the moment, it'll help you to manage scripts.
-Also creates a folder to easily create and open scripts
+- Create a folder to store scripts;
+- Create scripts;
+- Run the script file;
+- Run selection;
+- Telescope your script;

 ## Install
 Using Packer